 - Deliver the program- Once you have developed the materials for your ETAP, it is time to deliver the program.
 Depending on your target audience and the resources available, you might provide the program in person, online, or a combination of both.
 For example, if you are targeting employees.

-All yellow indicated numbers in the Competence training and awareness procedure need action to be taken.
+All yellow indicated numbers in the Competence training and awareness procedure need action.
 Below are details

 1. Provide the Revision History of the document